-This dog is still a puppy.
 Puppies need a fair amount of rest.
 Putting him in his crate after socialization, playtime, or training or will allow both of you some time to yourself.
 You can give him something yummy to chew on while he is in there (a toy made specifically to be stuffed with food or treats that your dog can safely chew on).
 It is also a good idea to take him out to go to the bathroom before you crate him.
 Whenever possible, give the puppy some exercise prior to crate time.
-What could be better than a dog that goes to his crate to sleep!

-Don’t make the mistake of assuming that you can leave the dog outside in the backyard unattended.
+It seems natural to let the pup hang out in the backyard.
+The puppy is outside having fun, what could go wrong?
+Unfortunately, this is not the case.
+Don’t make the mistake of assuming that you can leave the pup outside in the backyard unattended.
 The same rules that apply inside will exist here.
-A puppy left on his own will learn and develop his own habits.
-He will dig in your garden…everywhere.
-He will bark at the neighbor.
-He will choose where to urinate and defecate in your yard.
+A puppy left on his own will develop habits you do not want.
+They get bored out in the yard alone.
+He may dig in your garden…everywhere.
+He may bark at the neighbor.
+He may chew up your grass, trees and shrubs.
 He may even escape.
-None of these behaviors will be valued when your pup grows into an adult dog.
+If your puppy is in the backyard, be there with him and stay engaged.

 The downside is that issues such as bathroom training, chewing, and structure & boundaries may not be as successful using these alternatives.

 We recognize that not everyone can come to terms with the use of a crate.
-We also know how disastrous it can be to give a puppy free rein in the household.
+We also know how disastrous it can be to give a puppy open access to the house.
 So there are alternatives that, although not as proficient as a crate, will provide the puppy with some safety.
-The downside is that issues such as bathroom training, chewing, and structure & boundaries may not be as successful using these alternatives.
+The downside is that issues such as bathroom training, chewing, and structure may not be as successful using these alternatives.